This programming guide is intended for developers authoring applications that use the SPDK NVMe-oF target library (

 Subsystems begin in an inactive state and must be activated by calling spdk_nvmf_subsystem_start().
 Subsystems may be modified at run time, but only when in the paused or inactive state.
 A running subsystem may be paused by calling spdk_nvmf_subsystem_pause() and resumed by calling spdk_nvmf_subsystem_resume().

-Once a subsystem exists and the target is listening on an address, new connections may be accepted by polling spdk_nvmf_tgt_accept().
+Once a subsystem exists and the target is listening on an address, new connections will be automatically assigned to poll groups as they are detected.

 All I/O to a subsystem is driven by a poll group, which polls for incoming network I/O. Poll groups may be created by calling spdk_nvmf_poll_group_create().
 They automatically request to begin polling upon creation on the thread from which they were created.
 Most importantly, a poll group may only be accessed from the thread on which it was created.